Our Staff

 Ambrose Sims

-Leaving this position after four years, Ambrose co-founded the West Feliciana Democratic Party in 2013 where he served as the first Chairperson and in 2015 was one of the principles in establishing the West Feliciana Parish NAACP where he currently holds the position of president.
+In 2007, Ambrose was named to the position of Parish Manager for West Feliciana Parish.
+Serving as the first Black parish manager, he was responsible for managing all aspects of parish government, including budget preparations, financial analysis, operational infrastructure, and policy and procedures.
+Ambrose left that position after four years and then co-founded the West Feliciana Democratic Party in 2013, where he served as the group’s first Chairperson.
+In 2015, he was one of the principles in establishing the West Feliciana Parish NAACP, where he currently holds the position of president.

 • Picture of Alfreda Tillman Bester